cardstrategybharat.com

 Step 2: Establish the Second Sequence

-Identify a second sequence.
-This can be another pure sequence or an Impure Sequence where a joker replaces a missing card (e.g., 9♠, Joker, J♠).
+Identify a second run.
+This can be another pure sequence or an impure one using a Joker.
+If you have a Joker, use it here to speed up your progress.

-Indian Rummy Declaration Rules: How to Make a Valid Show To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences a…
+Rummy Declaration Rules: How to Ensure a Valid Show To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and se…

-Indian Rummy Declaration Rules: How to Make a Valid Show To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences a…
+Rummy Declaration Rules: How to Ensure a Valid Show To make a valid declaration in Indian Rummy, you must arrange all 13 cards into valid sequences and se…

 Quick Reference: Valid vs. Invalid Combinations